-SECTION 111 CERTIFICATES OF OCCUPANCY AND COMPLETION
+SECTION 111 CERTIFICATE OF OCCUPANCY

-111.1 Use and Occupancy.
-No building or structure shall be used or occupied, and no change in the existing occupancy classification of a building or structure or portion thereof shall be made until the building official has issued a Certificate of Occupancy therefore as provided herein.
-Issuance of a Certificate of Occupancy shall not be construed as an approval of a violation of the provisions of this code or of other federal, state and local laws, ordinances, codes and regulations.
+111.1 Use and occupancy.
+A building or structure shall not be used or occupied, and a change in the existing use or occupancy classification of a building or structure or portion thereof shall not be made, until the building official has issued a certificate of occupancy therefore as provided herein.
+Issuance of a certificate of occupancy shall not be construed as an approval of a violation of the provisions of this code or of any other federal, state, or local law, or any applicable ordinance, code, or regulation.
 Said certificate shall not be issued until all required electrical, gas, mechanical, plumbing and fire protection systems have been inspected for compliance with the technical codes and other applicable laws and ordinances and released by the building official.